AIO1/ECSPrimengTable/README.md

 The next sections describe the different representations of a predefined filter, which must be configured when populating the `IPredefinedFilter` list.

 If filtering is enabled in a column where a predefined filter has been configured, when the user presses the filter button a modal will appear showing the available options.
 The user can select one or more values, and a search bar will also be available for convenience.

+> [!CAUTION]
+> Each **dictionary key** must be unique across columns, otherwise, the associated dropdown filters will not function correctly.

 <br><br>